learn-co-curriculum/phase-0-intro-to-css/README.md

 # Introduction

 In the previous lesson, we introduced the distinction between content (the HTML document) and presentation ("Cascading Style Sheets" or CSS).
-Browsers combine the content and presentation layers to display HTML documents (web pages) to the user.
+Browsers combine the content and presentation layers to display HTML documents (web pages) to the you.
 Now it's time to dive a little deeper into the presentation perspective by learning about Cascading Style Sheets (CSS), the standard language to style and layout HTML elements.
 If you have ever been delighted by how a website appears or functions there is likely a good amount of CSS involved in crafting that experience.

 # How Does Writing CSS Differ From Writing HTML?